 Taken together, the on and offsite security features of Rently’s self-guided touring solution create the safest self-guided touring experience on the market today.

-3. Rently Security Checks for Tenant Applications
+3. Rently Security Checks for Tenant Screening

 Rently builds on early security checks with additional, robust security checks at the tenant application step.